What is attention deficit/hyperactivity disorder?

 What are the symptoms?

-To be diagnosed with inattentive ADHD, your child must consistently exhibit six of the following symptoms for at least six months:
+To be diagnosed with inattentive ADHD, your child must exhibit six of the following symptoms for at least six months:

 - Often fails to give close attention to details or makes careless mistakes in schoolwork or other activities

-- Often has trouble sustaining attention
+- Often has trouble sustaining attention in tasks or play

 - Often doesn’t follow through on instructions and fails to finish schoolwork or chores (not out of rebellion or failure to understand)